ultranoise/digital-lutherie/README.md

 };
 </code>

-The general idea defining Synths (with Synthdef) where some parameter depends on the digital or analog input readings.
+The general idea to add interaction is defining Synths (with Synthdef) where some parameter depends on the digital or analog input readings.
 For example:

 <code>
 s.waitForBoot{